Monty’s Caribbean Kitchen is a story of success, and it’s down to hard work but mostly it’s the damn delicious jerk chicken.

 Why it’s on my list

 I have to admit, Monty’s isn’t new to me.
-There was a time when this little Caribbean delight was just a van that parked up near Sainsbury’s on Saturday nights offering tasty boxes of jerk chicken or pork, some rice and peas and a bit of coleslaw on the side to take home and devour.
-It was heaven, and clearly I wasn’t the only one to think so – Monty’s expanded and now has a brick-and-mortar gig in the centre of Barnstaple.
-Since this expansion I haven’t been back, but I’ve wanted to for a very long time.
-And in the last two weeks I have had two occasions to rectify this.
+There was a time when this little Caribbean delight parked up near Sainsbury’s on Saturday nights, offering tasty boxes of jerk chicken or pork, some rice and peas and a bit of coleslaw on the side to take home and devour.
+It was heaven.
+After a stint on Tuly Street in Barnstaple, Monty’s is back on the road serving delicious takeaways.

-My memory hasn’t failed me, Monty’s Caribbean Kitchen is as good as it has ever been, and you can tell that the business has matured.
-It’s friendly and welcoming but also polished, and they’re offering diners plenty of new things to try.
+My memory hasn’t failed me, Monty’s Caribbean Kitchen is as good as it has ever been.
+It’s friendly and welcoming, and run like a well-oiled machine.
+The boldest food in Barnstaple.

 Also I found out that they had a float in Barnstaple carnival one year…amazing!